julieba45/julieba45/README.md

 - 📫 How to reach me: [LinkedIn] (https://www.linkedin.com/in/julie-barreto-415105289/)
 -->

-- 🔭 I’m currently working on Bloom project
+- 🔭 I’m currently working on finding a new project
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Rust and exploring its applications in systems programming and blockchain.
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...Soft skills
 - 😄 Pronouns: ...She/her